kpot/kenlp/README.md

 The example above being run with some fictional words:

+    Enter a word: trintiful
+    'trintiful' is an unknown word which has to be mimicked similar words: ['banal', 'cliched', 'preposterous', 'horrifying', 'horrid', 'baffling', 'disagreeable', 'pedantic', 'farcical', 'ludicrous']

-    Enter a word: dunamite
+    Enter a word: unfrogable
-    'dunamite' is an unknown word which has to be mimicked similar words: ['phosphine', 'superoxide', 'hydrazine', 'phospholipid', 'histidine', 'trypsin', 'oxalate', 'surfactant', 'biotin', 'acetaldehyde']
+    'unfrogable' is an unknown word which has to be mimicked similar words: ['unmanageable', 'unwelcome', 'unbreakable', 'irreplaceable', 'unsatisfying', 'anachronistic', 'unrestrained', 'outmoded', 'unfashionable', 'unattainable']

     Enter a word: Kaa
     'Kaa' is an unknown word which has to be mimicked